Director: Peter Jackson

 shield, the wirring blades make short work of fragile zombie limbs and bodies.
 You know,

-at times they seem to have superhuman strength, but at the same time, its not like
+at times they seem to have superhuman strength, but at the same time, it’s not like

 you can take a normal human and pull them apart like you can a zombie.

-Its a ballet of blood and gasoline fumes.
+It’s a ballet of blood and gasoline fumes.
 They even have ballet-style music.

-Paquita, in the kitchen, is dealing with the others
+Paquita, in the kitchen, is dealing with the others… she even spits in a zombie face!

 Rock on, Paquita!
 Give me a girl like this in a pinch over any Stallone or Van Damme.

 And the Baby is still going!
-Cant figure out how he pulled his latest trick, but
+Can’t figure out how he pulled his latest trick, but

-its for damn sure its funny!
+it’s for damn sure it’s funny!

-Okay, Mum finally makes an appearance, a giant, bloated woman parody.
-The house is on fire, thanks to Paquitas last-ditch effort to save
+ody.
+The house is on fire, thanks to Paquita’s last-ditch effort to save

 herself from the Zombie Baby (goodbye, Zombie Baby!
-Youll live on in our
+You’ll live on in our

-or not live, considering).
+hearts… or not live, considering).
 Up on the roof of the burning house, Lionel

 confronts his mother, the bitter accusation of her lifetime of lies.
 And, in opposition to